python-virtualenvwrapper/virtualenvwrapper/docs/en/command_ref.rst

 cpvirtualenv
 ------------

-In the WORKON_HOME, duplicate an environment or clone an external environment.
+Duplicate an existing virtualenv environment.
+The source can be an environment managed by virtualenvwrapper or an external environment created elsewhere.

 Syntax::

     cpvirtualenv ENVNAME [TARGETENVNAME]

 .. note::

   Target environment name is required for WORKON_HOME duplications.
-However, target environment name can be ommited for external copies, causing the new environment to have the name of the original within the WORKON_HOME.
+However, target environment name can be ommited for importing external environments.
+If omitted, the new environment is given the same name as the original.

 ::